urbit/developers.urbit.org/content/guides/core/hoon-school/F-cores.md

 Arms and legs are both _limbs_.
 Either one can be replaced in a given subject.
 This turns out to be very powerful, and permits Hoon to implement gates (functions) in a mathematically rigorous way, among other applications.

 Often a leg of the subject is produced with its value unchanged.
 But there is a way to produce a modified version of the leg as well.
-To do so, we use the `%=` cenhep rune:
+To do so, we use the `%=` centis rune:

 ```hoon {% copy=true %}
 %=  subject-limb